bartventer/httpcache/README.md

 **httpcache** is a Go package that provides a standards-compliant [http.RoundTripper](https://pkg.go.dev/net/http#RoundTripper) for transparent HTTP response caching, following [RFC 9111 (HTTP Caching)](https://www.rfc-editor.org/rfc/rfc9111).

-!!! note
-	This package is intended for use as a **private (client-side) cache**.
+> **Note:** This package is intended for use as a **private (client-side) cache**.
 It is **not** a shared or proxy cache.
 It is designed to be used with an HTTP client to cache responses from origin servers, improving performance and reducing load on those servers.

 ## Features